 - Be opted in for half-hourly smart meter readings

-EDF says it has emailed 559,000 customers who are eligible for the scheme.
+EDF says it emailed 559,000 customers who were eligible for the scheme in October and November 2023.
 If you’ve missed out on this email and you think you’re eligible, it may be because you’re not opted-in for marketing emails.
 If you want to take part, you should get in touch with EDF through the provider’s website or app.

 How does EDF Beat the Peak work?